-Problem: The recall command is inconsistent and/or handler voice is over authoritative.
+Problem: The recall cue is inconsistent and/or handler voice is overly authoritative.

-Solution: Always use the dog’s name (only once) then your recall command.
+Solution: Always use the dog’s name (only once), then your recall cue.

 Always use a happy voice.
 The dog will be reluctant to come to you if it senses you are angry or frustrated.